lawrenceyoon/starter-promises-resolving-promises/README.md

 # starter promises resolving promises

-Exercises to get us comfortable with handling promises.
+Exercises to get us comfortable with handling promises from Thinkful's course.